The National Final of the Rose of Tralee -

 If you're a young single woman of Irish birth OR descent, you could enter the Rose of Tralee

-The young women of Irish birth or descent listed below will be competing for the honour of being the New Zealand Rose of Tralee, to succeed Ailbhe Ryan, the 2011 New Zealand Rose of Tralee.
+The young women of Irish birth or descent listed below will be competing for the honour of being the New Zealand Rose of Tralee, to succeed Alana Marshall, the 2012 New Zealand Rose of Tralee.

 Roisin was born in 1989 in Auckland.
 Her current occupation is Bar Tender, but she says that is only until she finds a permanent position as an Occupational Therapist.